qwertzuiii/cmd-remotecontrol/README.md

 Other Direct connection software ❔

-### You can do some stuff on the computers from friends too, when they execute the server executable.
+### You can do some stuff on the computers from friends, when they execute the server executable.
 ## This program is not made for any malicious activity!

 </div>